Symbol1/GachaManim/README.md

 ## The Jupyter notebook

+In order to compile, you need to install fonts
+* `Noto Sans Light`
+* `Noto Sans Display`

-In order to compile, you need to download
+In order to compile, you also need to download
 [Noto Emoji](https://github.com/googlefonts/noto-emoji)
-to your working folder.
+to your working folder such that
-Make sure that

     noto-emoji-main/png/512/emoji_u????.png`

 does point to actual pictures.

-In order to compile, you also need make sure that these figures exist (and are in the correct folders).
+You also need make sure that these pictures exist
+(and are in the correct folders).
 * `gacha.jpg`
 * `papers/BCS21.png`